Compiled & Fact-Checked

 Four-Way Use: It Grows With Your Family

-With the included infant car seat adapters, the GT2 works from day one as a travel system, then converts to a full stroller as your baby grows.
-The near-flat recline meant I could use it with my newborn without buying a separate bassinet, and the adjustable calf support kept my toddler comfortable on long outings.
+With the included infant car seat adapters, the GT2 works from day one as a travel system, then converts to a full stroller as a baby grows.
+The near-flat recline is designed to work for newborns without needing a separate bassinet, and the adjustable calf support is built to keep older toddlers comfortable on longer outings.

-This four-way flexibility is what makes the price easier to swallow.
-I did not buy a newborn stroller and then a toddler stroller.
-I bought one that did both jobs for years.
+This four-way flexibility is what makes the price easier to swallow for many families — one stroller doing the job of both a newborn stroller and a toddler stroller across several years.

 The price is steep.
 At 529 dollars, this is a serious purchase, and for parents on a tight budget there are capable strollers at half the cost.
 You are paying for durability and the fold, not luxury extras.

-The sun canopy, while large, does not extend as far as I would like on the brightest afternoons, and I often clip on a separate shade.
+The sun canopy, while large, does not extend particularly far on the brightest afternoons, so some parents add a separate clip-on shade.
 The basket is also smaller than it looks and officially maxes out at 10 pounds, so a big grocery run will overflow it.

-I asked a juvenile-products safety consultant what separates a stroller worth keeping for years from one that ends up on the curb.
-She told me to look at the frame and the wheels, not the cup holders, because a stroller lives or dies on its fold mechanism and its tires.
-Those are the parts you use every single day and the parts that wear out first.
+Juvenile-products safety consultants generally point to the same advice: look at the frame and the wheels, not the cup holders, because a stroller lives or dies on its fold mechanism and its tires.
+Those are the parts used every single day and the parts that wear out first.

-That framing stuck with me.
-The features that made me fall in love with this stroller are not extras.
+That framing is a useful way to evaluate the City Mini GT2 specifically — the features that stand out about this stroller are not extras.
 They are the bones of the thing.

 Who Should Buy It